Akarshjha03/Llama3.1-ChatBot./README.md

 Integrate with external APIs for expanded functionality.
 Create a GUI interface for better user experience.

+## 🚧 Llama3.1-chatbot is under active development.
+Stay tuned for updates!
+We're constantly improving and adding new features.
+Keep an eye on the Releases section for updates and new versions!

 ## 🤝 Contributing
 Feel free to submit issues or pull requests to improve this project!